© 2021, Christian Cassidy. Updated 2026.

 frozen with snow and ice.
 At times, Billington couldn't be seen from the

-sidewalk through the thick smoke billowing from the window above
+sidewalk through the thick smoke billowing from the windows around him.
+It was considered a miracle

 that he held on long enough to be rescued.